bartoszgebarowski/guess-a-word/README.md

 ### Username creator

-- Users have to create username in order to play the game
+- Users have to create a username in order to play the game
   - It is connected to the point and time tracking system
   - A validation system was implemented: blank inputs or more than 12 characters are not accepted
   - SweetAlert2 was used to present the input window

 ### Puzzle area

-- Main area of the application
+- The main area of the application
   - It contains six rows, with five tiles each
   - Each tile can contain only one letter
   - Each row symbolizes one trying to guess the right word
   - Each tile changes its colour after confirming the answer
-    - If the letter is in the right place and in the word, tile will change its colour to green
+    - If the letter is in the right place, tile will change its colour to green
-    - If the letter is not in the right place but in the word, tile will change its colour to yellow
+    - If the letter is not in the right place, tile will change its colour to yellow
   - A validation system was implemented:
     - It is not possible to confirm an empty answer or less than five characters
     - It is not possible to send more than five characters